Painting on Location

 1:45, intonaco, first half intonaco finished.

-3:45, intonaco finished in three hours.
-It's important to keep a constant consistency of your mortar as you move along.
+3:45, the blank intonaco is finished in three hours.
+It's important to keep a constant consistency to your mortar as you move along.
 So there no fast changes next to each other.

 This is a long and skinny giornate, the beginning left side is hard to the touch while the just finished right side is malleable and soft.